gongminmin/KlayGE/glloader/readme.txt

 The GLLoader is licensed under LGPL.

 2.1.0 (2005.6.2)
-Change OpenGL 1.1 to static link.
+OpenGL 1.1 is changed to static link.

 2.0.1 (2005.3.30)
 Use functions to get the support infomation.